BIS-Helpers/.github/profile/README.md

 The bis-helper system is designed to help students of BIS-HU in their learning journey by providing services that can be redeemed as helpful and useful. using the following technologies:

-# For more details see our [﻿📚 Documentation](https://bis-helper.gitbook.io/bis-helper-docs)
+# For more details, see our [﻿📚 Documentation](https://bis-helper.gitbook.io/bis-helper-docs)
 ## System Architecture
 - **Frontend**: Angular V16
 - **Backend**: .NET